-KET TO PERMIT REQUIREMENTS

-Symbol Permit Requirements

-PP Principal permitted use.

-P Permitted use.

-U Conditional use, Use Permit required.

-Use not allowed.
-(See 22.02.020.E (Allowable Uses of Land) regarding uses not listed.)
+-- Use not allowed.
+(See 22.02.020.E regarding uses not listed.)

-- Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions).
-Chapter 20.130 (Coastal Zoning Code Definitions).
-Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - requirements apply independent of, and in addition to, coastal permit requirements.

-(11) Agricultural uses and activities that meet the definition of "Agriculture, Ongoing" in Chapter 22.130 (Coastal Zoning Code Definitions) and "Coastal Development Permit Not Required:

-Exempt Development" in Section $\frac{2220}{68.050}$.68.050.A.12 (Ongoing Agricultural Activities). shall be processed consistent with those sections
+- (1) Listed land uses must be consistent with definitions in Article VIII (Development Code Definitions).
+Design review requirements are contained in Chapter 22.42 rather than in the LCP and such design review requirements apply independent of, and in addition to, coastal permit requirements. - (11) Agricultural uses and activities that meet the definition of "Agriculture, Ongoing" in Chapter 22.130 and "Coastal Permit Not Required: Exempt Development" in Section 22.68.050.A.12. shall be processed consistent with those sections